Reese’s Peanut Butter Cup Poke Cake

 A closeup of the corner of a piece of Reese's poke cake where a bite has been removed.

-Tips to make a gluten free Reese’s Chocolate Poke Cake
+Tips to Make Gluten Free Reese’s Poke Cake

 My gluten free readers may be asking how they can enjoy this ultimate decadence.
 The only thing you have to swap is the cake, as you can find gluten free versions of all of the other ingredients.
 Do take care that not all canned frosting is gluten free, so be sure to read labels.
-And buy a bag of Reese’s that state they are gluten free.
+And buy a bag of Reese’s that states they are gluten free (See: Are Reese’s Gluten Free?).

 • Use my recipe for Gluten Free Chocolate Cake, following the instructions to bake it in a 9×13-inch cake pan.